GREATDANELADY.COM

 Why do they go off feed?

 For a couple of reasons - Hormones play a big role in your dog backing off their food - coming into season, the false pregnancy, teething around 5-7 months of age, and inactivity all have a hand in them backing off eating.
 Food consumption can be directly related to the amount of free exercise your dog gets on a daily basis.
 I have 2 Great Danes at home right now, 3 and 4 yrs of age - intact male and spayed female.
-Normally, the female at 125# eats 5 cups total a day of Eagle Adult Food, divided AM and PM.
+Normally, the female at 125# eats 5 cups total a day divided AM and PM.
 The male is 165# and in good weight on 6 - 7 cups a day.
-On my adults I also rotate Eagle Foods (Chicken, Duck, Fish etc).
-I open one bag, finish it out then switch to another, just because I want them to have variety.
-I also use the Eagle canned foods for this as well and added fruits and veggies.
-For details see the Adult Feed Program.

 A pet owner writes: